-3. SIGNIFICANT ACCOUNTING POLICIES
+3. MATERIAL ACCOUNTING POLICY INFORMATION

-All significant accounting policies set out below are consistent with those applied in the previous financial year unless otherwise stated.
+All material accounting policy information set out below are consistent with those applied in the previous financial year unless otherwise stated.

 (a) Basis of Consolidation

 The financial statements of the Group include the audited financial statements of the Company and its subsidiary companies made up to the end of the financial year.
 The financial statements of the subsidiary companies used in the preparation of the consolidated financial statements are prepared for the same reporting date as the Company.
 Consistent accounting policies are applied to like transactions and events in similar circumstances.